By Steve Beauregard

 With all those rooms comes a huge demand for parking.
 The Las Vegas Convention and Visitors Authority says that 25% of the 42 million annual tourists to Sin City are from Southern California.
 While some of those folks take short flights, tens of millions of others take cars into Las Vegas each year, looking to park at one of the mega-resorts like the Excalibur.

-For its part, the Excalibur does a good job of satisfying its parking demand, albeit it at a cost to the customer.
+For its part, the Excalibur does a good job of satisfying this massive parking demand, albeit it at a cost to the customer.
 But more on that in a second.

 Excalibur Parking Spaces

 The Excalibur is that rare Las Vegas casino to have parking spaces on all sides of the resort.
 There are numerous uncovered parking lot spaces on the north, east, south and west sides of the hotel/casino.
-In addition, the resort has one large parking garage, with another one on the way.
+In addition, the resort has two large parking garage behind the resort.

 (Here’s an aerial map of the Excalibur parking areas.
 Green dots are areas where there is uncovered self-parking spaces.
 The red dot represents the current 3 story parking garage.
-Black shows you the valet parking area, while the yellow dot is where the new 10 story parking garage is being built.)
+Black shows you the valet parking area, while the yellow dot is the new 10 story parking garage.)

-For now, however, guests at the Excalibur wanting covered parking will have to do with the current, original parking garage.
-This three story white concrete structure (pictured below), sits just behind the resort (to the west of the hotel and casino).
+Guests at the Excalibur wanting covered parking also can still use the original parking garage.
+This three story white concrete structure sits just behind the resort (to the west of the hotel and casino).

 The parking garage has ten foot clearance.
 There is no direct walkway into the casino, so you’ll walk outside for a ways.
 If you can snag one, parking in one of the uncovered spaces (on any side of the resort), makes for a shorter walk into the casino.